A deeper look into major palm oil groups operating in Indonesia

 Connections to Austindo Nusantara Jaya (ANJ)

 The Lucida network tool can be used to explore organizational structures and financing connections to palm oil groups in Indonesia.
-For example, Austindo Nusantara Jaya Agro is has links to a number of influential figures in the palm oil industry and has been in the spotlight for concessions in West Papua.
+For example, Austindo Nusantara Jaya Agro has links to a number of influential figures in the palm oil industry and has been in the spotlight for concessions in West Papua.

 Austindo Nusantara Jaya Agro is a member of the Roundtable on Sustainable Palm Oil (RSPO), but it has not integrated the High Carbon Stock approach or developed a Free, Prior and Informed Consent policy.